 - if a friend you know or family member is self-harming, then let them know that you are there to support them and listen to what they have to say

 You can find out more about support in the self harm leaflet for young people (opens a new window) on our website.

-This project was launched by Young Minds in 2016.
-It contains resources and support for children, young people, parents and professionals about self harm.
+No Harm Done contains resources and support for children, young people, parents and professionals about self harm.

 Watch this video and then refer to the full website for more videos from a parents and professionals point of view and other resources.